davatorium/rofi/doc/rofi-theme.5.markdown

       * `case-indicator`: the case/sort indicator @textbox
       * `prompt`: the prompt @textbox
       * `entry`: the main entry @textbox
+      * `num-rows`: Shows the total number of rows.
+      * `num-filtered-rows`: Shows the total number of rows after filtering.
     * `listview`: The listview.
        * `scrollbar`: the listview scrollbar
-       * `element`: the entries in the listview
+       * `element`: a box in the listview holding the entries
+       * `element-icon`: the widget in the listview's entry showing the (optional) icon
+       * `element-text`: the widget in the listview's entry showing the text.
     * `mode-switcher`: the main horizontal @box packing the buttons.
       * `button`: the buttons @textbox for each mode
     * `message`: The container holding the textbox.
       * `textbox`: the message textbox

 Note that these path names match the default theme.
-Themes that provide a custom layout will have different element paths.
+Themes that provide a custom layout will have different elements, and structure.

 ## State